Samagra-Development/devops/common/db/README.md

 ### STEP 3 Steps to setup Barman
-A. Login to barman server and switch to root user using `sudo -i`
+A. Login to barman server and switch to root user using `sudo -i` and install required packages

+`apt-get update`

+`apt-get install build-essential -y`

 B. Add DNS entry in /etc/hosts file for postgres db server / container.